 Our supply chain requirements are predominantly related to the deployment of people to our clients.
-We recognise this supply chain as the potential area of greatest risk in terms of exposure to modern slavery.
+We understand this is our biggest potential area of exposure.

 Our zero-tolerance approach to modern slavery is communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.
 We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our contracting processes, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.

-Our contractors are engaged as suppliers through a contract for services.
+Our contractors are engaged as suppliers through a Contract for Services.
 Where that engagement is through an ‘umbrella’ company, a thorough process of due diligence is completed to ensure adherence to a range of standards including the company’s policy and practices in relation to The Modern Slavery Act.